2014, oil and encaustic on wood and canvas, axe, brass chain, 11’L x 4’H x 2’W.

-Many of the artisanal gold miners in Colombia are Afro Colombian women, who say that they have been mining since they were in their mothers wombs.
-The land that they have mined for hundreds of years is being stolen from them by the Colombian government.
+Many of the artisanal gold miners in Colombia are Afro Colombian women.
+These women say they have been mining since they were In their mother's wombs.
+The land that they have mined for hundreds of years is being stolen by the Colombian government.

 2016, chandelier, gold leaf, 1000 feet of gold plated jewelry chain, brass beads, glass beads, 18' L x 6' diameter